Matt Manning

 Matthew George Manning (born January 28, 1998) is an American professional baseball pitcher who is a free agent.
-The Detroit Tigers selected him in the first round of the 2016 MLB draft, and he made his MLB debut in 2021.
+He has previously played in Major League Baseball (MLB) for the Detroit Tigers.
+The Tigers selected him in the first round of the 2016 MLB draft, and he made his MLB debut in 2021.

 Amateur career

 Manning attended Sheldon High School in Sacramento, California.
 He played baseball and basketball in high school, and considered dropping baseball to focus on basketball after his freshman year.
 He began to focus on his pitching in his junior year.
 By his senior year, when he had a 1.91 earned run average (ERA) and 77 strikeouts in 40 1/3 innings pitched, his fastball could reach 99 mph.
 He committed to attend Loyola Marymount University to play college baseball and college basketball.